AdobeDocs/campaign-standard.en/help/designing/using/quick-start.md

 ![](assets/email_designer_compatibility.png)

 Other modifications such as adding new sections to your email or advanced styling must be done directly in the source code of the email via the HTML mode.
+Though the compatibility mode does not allow you to use drag and drop, it guarantees the same set of features as the legacy editor.

 For more on converting an existing email into an Email Designer-compatible email, see [this section](../../designing/using/using-existing-content.md).